mattgrobelny/Keras-CompVis/README.md

 Stats530 Computer vision project

 ## Goals:
+Train a CNN to count cells from microscope images.

 ### There are several things I think we should determine:
 1. Exactly what do we want to count/identify from an image.
 2. Determine what data would be easiest to use.